yenirsmwati/Web-Scraping-and-Analysis-of-Makeup-Products/README.md

 > Detailed charts and visualizations are available in the `analisis_visualization.ipynb` notebook.
 > For a more complete summary of the analysis, you can also refer to the PDF report `Web Scraping and Analysis of Cosmetic Products from Sociolla.pdf` in this repository.

+---

+⚠️ **Disclaimer**
+- This project was created only for **learning and practice purposes**.
+- The data collected from Sociolla is used just to explore web scraping and data analysis techniques.
+- I do not intend to use the data for anything commercial or harmful.
+- If there are any issues or concerns, feel free to contact me and I’ll be happy to take action.

 ## 🙌 Final Words
 Thanks for scrolling this far!
 Got ideas, thoughts, or feedback?
 I’m all ears 👂✨